tiborsimon/tiborsimon.github.io/_posts/2015-05-28-smart-sinusoids.md

 That's it.
 These 5 methods cover all the possible non redundant ways to generate sinusoidal signals.
 Did you understand them?
 Did you like them?
 Will you use them?
 Will you _study_ them?
 Will you _derive_ them over and over again?
 There is a better way for these basic tasks.

+If your answers for the last two questions were both _nope_, then the go ahead and meet Smart Sinusoids.

 # Smart Sinusoids - the easy way

-If your answers for the last two questions were both _nope_, the following method will like you.
-What method do you prefer the most?
+Smart Sinusoids is a trigonomecric function wrapper thats main purpose is to help you to generate sinusoid signals.
+It does this with the help of [Simple Input Parser]({% post_url 2015-05-02-simple-input-parser %}) and the Parameter engine written inside of it.

 {% gist tiborsimon/89c9ca291f761c988d7e %}